whyvez/auth0-angular/README.md

 [Auth0](https://www.auth0.com) is a cloud service that provides a turn-key solution for authentication, authorization and Single Sign On.

+This is an example of how simple Auth0 Angular looks on your Controller:

 ```js
 function onLoginSuccess () { $location.path('/'); }
 function onLoginFailure () { $scope.message = 'invalid credentials'; }